“But

 Their sickly kin have invariably

-Convenient for the propagator, that is.
-The mass-produced grafted
+for the propagator, that is.
+The mass-produced grafted or budded roses

-or budded roses from the West Coast or east Texas are given a rootstock
+from the West Coast or east Texas are given a rootstock that thrives in

-that thrives in well-drained, sandy soils of acidic reaction.
-Inconveniently
+well-drained, sandy soils of acidic reaction.
+Inconveniently for us, our

-for us, our soils have poor internal drainage due to a high clay content
+soils have poor internal drainage due to a high clay content and are alkaline

-no more.
-Rosarians, to be successful in this zone, need to grow own-root
+Rosarians, to be successful in this zone, need to grow own-root roses descended

 Another drawback of many

-rose breeders concentrated their efforts on perfecting the floral form,
+breeders concentrated their efforts on perfecting the floral form, as well

-as well as delaying the loss of petals as the blooms age.
-Often,
+as delaying the loss of petals as the blooms age.
+Often, the roses most

-the roses most highly touted by garden writers and the horticultural press
+highly touted by garden writers and the horticultural press were vegetal

-were vegetal invalids requiring hothouse cultivation and the removal of
+invalids requiring hothouse cultivation and the removal of lower, secondary

 Grafted or budded Hybrid